 Needless to say, we're in Australia.

-For some reason Aussie cinema has sidestepped the bad faith arrangement that says women protagonists can't kill without a reason and even then have to cry afterwards, or be somehow damaged from it.
-These women say fuck that, they actually seem to have seen Russ Meyer and Jack Hill movies, rather than just name checking them.
+Occupying a punk rock zone between John Waters and Russ Meyer-Jack Hill drive-in feminism but amping up the attitude, there's a refreshing amorality at play, breaking the sanctified arrangement that says women protagonists can't kill without a reason and even then have to cry afterwards, or be somehow damaged from it.
+The Monstro women say fuck that, they actually seem to have seen Russ Meyer and Jack Hill movies rather than just name checking them.
 You can bet they don't carry soft drinks in their cooler, and if you get that reference, then you've probably seen Faster Pussycat Kill Kill! as many times as I have and will like this film.
-It's really low budget, underground-ish, but a lot of love and chutzpah went into it, and you can tell this Simpson's quite well-versed in 60s-70s drive-in parlance.
-These broads all carry folding knives and when they sense danger they reach into their boots and unfold them as naturally and subtly as they might light a cigarette They smoke constantly which makes them cooler than even Meyer's Pussycat trio.
+It's really low budget, underground-ish, but a lot of love and chutzpah went into it, and you can tell director Simpson's quite well-versed in 60s-70s drive-in parlance.
+These broads all carry folding knives and when they sense danger they reach into their boots and unfold them as naturally and subtly as they might light a cigarette, which so Hawksian I want to cry.
+They smoke constantly which makes them cooler than even Meyer's Pussycat trio.
 If only Russ'd studied his Dobbsianism he'd know...

 THE GHASTLY LOVE OF JOHNNY X